giusenso/seld-tcn/README.md

 The SELD-TCN was originally proposed in https://arxiv.org/abs/2003.01609.

 This repository contains a SELD-TCN implementation.
-The implementation is discussed in 'SELD-TCN_implementation_report.pdf'.
+The implementation is discussed in "SELD-TCN_implementation_report.pdf".

 SELDnet implementation (https://github.com/sharathadavanne/seld-net.git) has been used as a starting point for the development of this network.